salmonkarp/tp/docs/UserGuide.md

 * Assignment name must be in enum list.
 * Grade must be a **positive real number**(up to 2 decimal places) in the range 0-100 (inclusive).

+Tips:
+* You can press `F2` to view the list of assignments.

 Examples:
 * `grade 3 a/Q1 g/97`
 * `grade 5 a/Finals g/80`